 b) One adaptive feature with reference to its habitat

-14) Verification of the law of conservation of mass in a chemical reaction.
+13) Verification of the law of conservation of mass in a chemical reaction. (not included for academic year)

-15) Study of the external features of root, stem, leaf and flower of monocot and dicot plants.
+14) Study of the external features of root, stem, leaf and flower of monocot and dicot plants. (not included for academic year)

 CBSE Class 9 Science Laboratory Manuals